ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-use-java-interoperability.md

 - [Calling Java code from Ballerina](#calling-java-code-from-ballerina)

 ## How to use SnakeYAML Java library in Ballerina
 SnakeYAML is a YAML parser for Java.
-In this section, we’ll learn how to use this library to parse a YAML document in Ballerina.
+In this section, we'll learn how to use this library to parse a YAML document in Ballerina.

 We'll develop a Ballerina program that parses the given YAML file and writes the content to the standard out.

-Let’s get started.
+Let's get started.

 ### Step 1: Write the Java code
-We recommend you to always start by writing the logic in Java.
+We recommend you to always start by writing the Java code.
 It gives you an idea of the set of Java classes required to implement your logic.
-Once you know the set of classes, we can use the bindgen tool to generate Ballerina bindings for those classes.
+Then, we can use the `bindgen` tool to generate Ballerina bindings for those classes.

 The following Java code uses the SnakeYAML API to parse the given YAML file.
 Note that this is not the most idiomatic way of writing the Java code for this scenario.